Applying for Internship

 • The program has a minimum requirement of 400 hours combined intervention or assessment hours.
 During application reviews, the total number of hours is evaluated in terms of the nature of the applicants’ experiences, settings, and supervision, and their overall fit to the track the applicant is applying to.

-• Preference is given to applicants from APA-accredited programs and with previous experience with and/or evidence of strong interest in working with underserved communities within an integrative, multidisciplinary environment.
+• Preference is given to applicants from APA and PCSAS-accredited programs and with previous experience with and/or evidence of strong interest in working with underserved communities within an integrative, multidisciplinary environment.

 • Internship sites are located in academic medical settings and community partner sites.
 While previous experience in medical settings is not a requirement, interns should be able to function in a multidisciplinary setting.